• Skip to primary navigation

 Do I need to add vinegar for microwave poached eggs?

 No, there is no need to add vinegar if you are using fresh eggs.
-However, if you are finding that your eggs are falling apart when you crack them in to the water, then you can add a little bit of vinegar, which will help to keep them together.
+However, if you are finding that your eggs are falling apart when you crack them into the water, then you can add a little bit of vinegar, which will help to keep them together.

 How long do microwave poached eggs take?